 This course provides learners with opportunities to model the practice of evidence-based physical therapy.
 Emphasis is placed on critically analyzing and summarizing current literature in order to develop evidence-based clinical tools that can be used for diagnostic and treatment decisions.
 Advanced topics of clinical outcomes, translational research, and contribution to the evidence are introduced.
-Prerequisite: PTH401, PTH411.
-(SU)
+Prerequisite: Satisfactory Entry-level Graduate Program in Physical Therapy Standing (FA)

-o PTH515: Clinical Internship I (7 hours)
+o PTH515: Clinical Experience I (4 hours)

-Students participate in a full-time internship for seven weeks at clinical facilities affiliated with the Physical Therapy Program.
-During the internship, students integrate and apply prior knowledge to actively participate in patient management in a supervised environment.
-Learning is advanced and student performance is assessed.
+Students participate in a full time clinical experience for four weeks at clinical facilities affiliated with the Doctor of Physical Therapy Program.
+During the experience, students will actively engage in patient and practice management in a supervised environment.
+Student performance relative to the ability to integrate, evaluate and apply prior knowledge consistent with best care is assessed and documented.
 S/U Grading.
 (FA) Prerequisite: Entry-Level Physical Therapy Program Standing.

-o PTH516: Human Motor Learning (2 hours)
+PTH516: Human Motor Learning (2 hours)